 In extreme cases, some patients suffer from not just poor body image but Body Dismorphic Disorder (BDD).
 This disorder causes the individual to exaggerate concerns with their appearance which, in actuality, are quite minimal.
 Someone who is suffering from BDD can never be happy with the way they look, and will always feel the need to make cosmetic changes to their appearance.
 Sadly, this is when some patients become addicted to plastic surgery and begin to look over-done.
 In these instances, some plastic surgeons will even opt out of performing a procedure on a patient like this because the end result is a reflection on the surgeon and their practice.

 The most skilled cosmetic surgeons believe that the best surgical outcomes often go unnoticed.
 That is, if you can tell someone has obviously had work done, it wasn't such a good job after all.
-A reputable & ethical plastic surgeon will not consider nor push a patient to undergo additional unnecessary procedures.
-Make sure to carefully select a Board Certified Plastic Surgeon who has a reputation for doing (or not doing) what is in the best interest of their patients.
+A reputable & ethical plastic surgeon such as, Dr. Miranda will not consider nor push a patient to undergo additional unnecessary procedures.
+Make sure to carefully select a Board Certified plastic surgeon in San Francisco who has a reputation for doing (or not doing) what is in the best interest of their patients.

 Schedule your consultation at Pacific Plastic Surgery Center in San Francisco, where we pride ourselves on our results and quality patient experience.